tnajdek/zotero-api-client/README.md

 #### api~api(key, opts) ⇒ <code>Object</code>
 Entry point of the interface.
 Configures authentication.
-Can be used to configure any other properties of the api Returns a set of function that are bound to that configuration and can be called to specify further api configuration.
+Can be used to configure any other properties of the api Returns a set of functions that are bound to that configuration and can be called to specify further api configuration.

 **Kind**: inner method of [<code>api</code>](#module_zotero-api-client..api)